mrYakamoto/roman-numerals/README.md

 The two provided tests were enough to get us started, but they don't cover all the behavior that we expect from our method.
 Can our method convert 5, 6, 10, etc.?
 We'll need to write and pass tests that confirm our method is working as intended.

 Update the file `spec/roman_numerals_spec.rb` with a new test for converting the number 5.
-Then, make the next this new test pass.
+Then, make this new test pass.
 Once the test passes, write the next test.
 Which Arabic number would be a good candidate to check next?

 Repeat the cycle of writing and passing tests until we're confident that our method will convert any number from 1 to 3000.